RusiruJayanga/Fabric-store-web-application/README.md

 <p align="left">
 This is an e-commerce web application developed for a fabric store using PHP, HTML, CSS, JavaScript, and MySQL.
-The main objective of this project is to gain hands-on experience in building PHP-based web applications, while implementing essential <b>CRUD operations, user authentication, and shopping functionalities
+The main objective of this project is to gain hands-on experience in building PHP-based web applications, while implementing essential CRUD operations, user authentication, and shopping functionalities
 </p>

 <h4 align="left">Key Features </h4>